Chris-Chow/QiMeng-GEMM/README.md

 ## Paper
-This paper has beed accepted by AAAI2025 poster.
+This paper has beed published on AAAI2025.

 Please cite this paper if you use this code.